HackerExperience/Helix/STYLE.md

 - How to deal with really large sub modules, like process/TOP and Universe/NPC?
   - Sug: Add sub-module name as sufix.
 Eg: ServerResourcesTOP
   - Sug: Use composed module names.
 Eg: `alias Helix.Process.TOP`; `TOP.ServerResources`

-Sug:
-- Split Action into flow+action.
-Flow is a special type of action